arenaxr/arena-docs/content/user-security/user-account.md

 This is disabled by default, preventing all other users from altering your scene: except those who have the **Admin** or **Staff** roles, and those users you whitelist as **Editor** in the scene.

-{% include alert type="warning" title="Warning" content="Enabling this denotes that all users may write to the scene and create change or delete content." %}
+{% include alert type="warning" title="Warning" content="Enabling this denotes that all users may write to the scene and create, change, or delete content." %}

 ### Allow Anonymous